wxWidgets/wxWidgets/docs/msw/wince/readme.txt

 - Open samples/minimal/minimal.vcw, select the
   WIN32 (WCE x86 Debug) configuration, and select Pocket PC 2002 and Pocket PC 2002 Emulation as before.

+Note: since wxWidgets/CE 2.6.2 release RTTI (and exceptions) are enabled by default targeting eVC environment.
+This can lead to build problems with eVC3 we tried to compensate.
+It is possible that you still have to remove some compiler flags (like /EHsc) by hand after opening in IDE.

 To compile using the emulator on eVC++4: